-Use form P50 to claim an Income Tax refund when you have stopped working.
+Use the online service or postal form to claim an Income Tax refund when you've stopped working.

-Use these forms to claim a tax refund if you’re not going to work for at least 4 weeks (eg you’re retired, looking for a job, or returning to study) and you’re not claiming the following benefits:
+To claim a tax refund if you’re not going to work for at least 4 weeks (for example, you’re retired, looking for a job, or returning to study) and you’re not claiming the following benefits:

 - Jobseeker’s Allowance